Cookie04DE/Sekura/README.md

 This adds a previously created partition.

 Sekura will ask you for the number of the disk and a password.
+### delete:
+This deletes a partition by overwriting all blocks in it with random data.
 # How to use added partitions:

 Once a partition is created/added you will receive the path to the block device (e.g. "/dev/nbd0").